benbalter/benbalter.github.com/posts/_posts/2012-02-28-github-for-journalism-what-wordpress-post-forking-could-do-to-editorial-workflows.md

 **Update (3/27): **It looks like [WordPress isn't participating in GSoC this year][11].
 Filing this idea under "someday".

 **Update (6/13): **Stay tuned.
 This may yet become a reality after all.
 ETA end of summer-ish.

+**Update (10/1): **Introducing [Post Forking for WordPress](http://postforking.wordpress.com/2012/10/01/introducing-post-forking-for-wordpress/) — a more collaborative approach to content curation:

 Notes: